-This homemade slow cooker chicken bone broth is easy, delicious, and healing.
+This homemade AIP chicken bone broth is made in a slow cooker/crockpost.
+It's Paleo, AIP, Whole30, and Keto friendly.
+Plus it's easy, delicious, and healing.

 I've been drinking bone broth every day for about a week now as part of a 14-day bone broth "experiment" to see if I feel any different as a result.
 (You can read about how that turned out here.)

 Until now, I've been trying out some different store-bought brands.
 I had put off making homemade bone broth because 1) It seemed so daunting and time-consuming and 2) It can be difficult to find good quality bones.

 I did finally decide to try making some though and I'm glad I did because it's the best AIP bone broth I've had thus far.
 This healing chicken bone broth recipe was inspired by this Easy CrockPot Bone Broth recipe by The Clean Eating Couple.
 I love it because it's super simple and they blend the veggies right in afterward.
 Genius!

 **Just a quick heads up- this post contains affiliate links which means if you click on them and buy something, I will earn a small commission (at no additional cost to you) to help continue maintaining this site.

 - Raw Chicken Bones from a Whole Chicken